 At the end of the day, it's all about vacation

-What really makes owning a vacation rental so special is of course the vacation itself, yours and your family's.
+What makes owning a vacation rental so special is, of course, the vacation itself, yours and your family's.
 So, go ahead and take all the landlord business as seriously as you want, but when vacation time comes around, make sure to relax, enjoy the views and spend time with the people you love.
 Your vacation rental is a passive investment for both your pocketbook and your quality of life!

 An Introduction to Investing in Vacation Rental Properties